-We are a multi-generational, United Methodist congregation located just outside of St. Johns, Michigan.
-We average around 230 people a week in our worship services.
+We are a multi-generational, Global Methodist congregation located just outside of St. Johns, Michigan.
+We average over 200 people a week in our worship services.
 Pilgrim has a strong heart for missions, supporting numerous missionaries overseas, as well as mission initiatives in our country and in St. Johns.
 Every month we collect a noisy offering in worship (usually the 2nd Sunday of the month) that is given to a different mission.
 Along with our financial giving, Pilgrim typically sends a team on a short term mission trip about every other year.
 We believe that the gospel of Jesus Christ calls us to minister to our hurting world.

 See our staff page here.